-Enrol in a summer camp.
+Enroll in a summer camp.
 Now, the only glitch here is – most summer camps are for only a couple of hours.
 And, she still has 12 more hours to pass.
-So, again I will need other options.
+So, again, I will need other options.

 I mean TV is always there, but I don’t want her glued to the idiot box the whole day.
 And it’s only so much a child can draw and paint.

 Make activity groups: Most people find it a nuisance, but What’s app comes in very handy at such times.
 I have made an activity group of my daughter’s classmates.
-We meet as often as we can for activities such as canvas painting, crafts, visits to the beach or park, fire-free food making, scavenger hunt, movie dates, etc. Kids love to meet their friends in a non-school/formal setting, and it is fun for them.
-Also, I catch up on some much needed gossip. 😉 And they hardly cost anything.
+We meet as often as we can for activities such as canvas painting, crafts, visits to the beach or park, fire-free food making, scavenger hunt, hike in a nature park, movie dates, etc. Kids love to meet their friends in a non-school/formal setting, and it is fun for them.
+Also, I catch up on some much needed gossip. 😉 And they hardly cost much.